 Two movers and shakers in the top two!
 And lo and behold we have Lowell as the second safest place in Indiana this year.

-Moving up eight spots from barely making the top ten last year, the city of almost 10,000 boasts the lowest property crime rate in the state by a really wide margin.
+Moving up over the last several years, the city of almost 10,000 boasts the lowest property crime rate in the state by a really wide margin.

 There's so little property crime here that you could drop a $100 bill in the middle of Moose Park and the moose..
 I mean children would politely contemplate with each other on who should be the one to give it back to you.